 Koyasan 501, Japan

-Bad stuff, towels, and a private safe are part of your room.
+Good to know: Bed stuff, towels, and a private safe are part of your room.
 We would recommend sleeping as the Japanese people do on the ground to experience the real Japan.
-If you have problems with your back or simply need a bed to sleep, most of the Lodgings are offering normal beds with mattresses too.
+If you have problems with your back or simply need a bed to sleep, most of the Lodgings are offering normal beds with mattresses, too.
 Enjoy your stay at Kumagaiji Buddhist Temple Lodging Koyasan Japan.